Te Mato Vai: PACl on Trial.

 -Guidelines for Drinking-water Quality Management for New Zealand (Updated June 2019).
 New Zealand Ministry of Health, 2019.
 (PDF) Chapter 13: Treatment processes, coagulation

-Attending the Koutu Nui Vaka Puaikura water presentation in Oct 2019, water authority To Tatou Vai board member Brian Mason advised that trialling of PACl dosing was necessary to complete an Environmental Impact Assessment Process (EIA) which is required to permit development activities under the Environment Act 2003.
-However, proceeding with an island-wide 6-month live trial is a poor interpetation of the Precautionary Principle cited by Mason.
+Attending the Koutu Nui Vaka Puaikura water presentation in Oct 2019, the chair of the water authority board advised that trialling of PACl dosing was necessary to complete an Environmental Impact Assessment Process (EIA); to obtain a permit under the Environment Act 2003.
+However, proceeding with an island-wide six-month live trial is a poor (and unnecessary) re-interpretation of the Precautionary Principle.

 a live trial puts public health and stream environments directly at risk

 A live trial puts public health and stream environments directly at risk.
 The purpose of an EIA is to protect against potential environmental degradation; it is irresponsible to ‘pollute-first-and-ask-questions-later’.

 The Cook Islands National Water Policy (2016) defines the Precautionary Principle and related issues of environmental protection.

 Strive to protect and avoid adverse interference with the natural ecology of the Cook Islands’ waters and lagoons and ensure that usage and management of water will be conducted in a manner that will preserve and enhance this resource for generations to come. …